-In the event a Liquidity Alternative is not implemented on or before September 30, 2021, then, in the discretion of the General Partner, the Partnership may be dissolved on or about December 31, 2021, unless the Partnership is extended pursuant to the Partnership Agreement.
+In the event a Liquidity Alternative is not implemented on or before March 31, 2023, then, in the discretion of the General Partner, the Partnership may be dissolved on or about June 30, 2023, unless the Partnership is extended pursuant to the Partnership Agreement.
 See "Organization and Management Details of the Partnership - Details of the Partnership Agreement - Dissolution".
-Any such dissolution and distribution will be subject to obtaining all necessary approvals and must occur on or prior to December 31, 2021, unless the Partnership's operations are continued past this date in accordance with the Partnership Agreement.
+Any such dissolution and distribution will be subject to obtaining all necessary approvals and must occur on or prior to June 30, 2023, unless the Partnership's operations are continued past this date in accordance with the Partnership Agreement.

-In the event that a Liquidity Alternative is not implemented and (a) the Partnership dissolves on or about December 31, 2021, or (b) if the Partnership continues in operation past this date in accordance with the Partnership Agreement, at the time of dissolution the net assets of the Partnership will consist primarily of cash and securities of Resource Issuers.
+In the event that a Liquidity Alternative is not implemented and (a) the Partnership dissolves on or about June 30, 2023, or (b) if the Partnership continues in operation past this date in accordance with the Partnership Agreement, at the time of dissolution the net assets of the Partnership will consist primarily of cash and securities of Resource Issuers.
 Prior to that date, the General Partner will attempt to liquidate as much of the Portfolios as possible for cash, with a view to maximizing sale proceeds.

-Unless dissolved earlier upon the occurrence of certain events stated in the Partnership Agreement or continued after December 31, 2021, with the approval of Limited Partners given by Extraordinary Resolution, the Partnership will continue until the Termination Date and thereupon will terminate and the net assets of the Partnership will be distributed to the Partners unless a Liquidity Alternative is implemented as described below.
-Prior to the Termination Date, or such other termination date as may be agreed upon, (a) the General Partner will, in its discretion, take steps to convert all or any part of the assets of the Partnership to cash; and (b) the net assets held in the Portfolios will be distributed to the Partners holding units in respect of such Portfolio with reference to their respective Capital Accounts in accordance with the terms of the Partnership Agreement.
-The General Partner may, in its sole discretion and upon not less than 30 days' prior written notice to the Limited Partners, extend the date for the termination of the Partnership to a date not later than three months after the Termination Date if the Investment Advisor and Fund Manager has been unable to convert all of the Portfolios' assets to cash and the

-General Partner determines that it would be in the best interests of the Limited Partners to do so.
+Unless dissolved earlier upon the occurrence of certain events stated in the Partnership Agreement or continued after June 30, 2023, with the approval of Limited Partners given by Extraordinary Resolution, the Partnership will continue until the Termination Date and thereupon will terminate and the net assets of the Partnership will be distributed to the Partners unless a Liquidity Alternative is implemented as described below.
+Prior to the Termination Date, or such other termination date as may be agreed upon, (a) the General Partner will, in its discretion, take steps to convert all or any part of the assets of such Portfolio with reference to their respective Capital Accounts in accordance with the terms of the Partnership Agreement.
+The General Partner may, in its sole discretion and upon not less than 30 days' prior written notice to the Limited Partners, extend the date for the termination of the Partnership to a date not later than three months after the Termination Date if the Investment Advisor and Fund Manager has been unable to convert all of the Portfolios' assets to cash and the General Partner determines that it would be in the best interests of the Limited Partners to do so.
 Should the liquidation of certain securities not be possible or should the Investment Advisor and Fund Manager consider such liquidation not to be appropriate prior to the Termination Date, such securities will be distributed to the Partners, in specie, subject to all necessary approvals and thereafter such property will, if necessary, be partitioned.
 See "Risk Factors".